Mary Landrieu: State legislature

 Landrieu was first elected to the Louisiana House of Representatives in 1979, serving from 1980 to 1988 and representing a New Orleans district.
 She was re-elected to the 90th district in October 1983 with 78% of the vote.
 In October 1987, she was succeeded in the 90th district by her brother Mitch.

-On July 25, 1995, The Times-Picayune revealed that as a state representative, Landrieu awarded Tulane University tuition waivers to a former campaign manager.
+On July 25, 1995, The Times-Picayune reported that, as a state representative, Landrieu awarded Tulane University tuition waivers to a former campaign manager.

 State treasurer

 On January 1, 1987, State Treasurer Mary Evelyn Parker, the longtime Democratic incumbent, resigned with nearly a year and a half left in her fifth term.
 Landrieu ran to succeed her in both the special and regularly scheduled elections, both held in October 1987.
 No Republican filed to run, so Landrieu faced only Democratic opponents.
 She came first on both ballots with 44%.
-She defeated two legislative colleagues, State Rep. Kevin P. Reilly, Sr., at the time chief executive officer of Lamar Advertising Company in Baton Rouge, who came second in the special and regular elections, with 33% and 32%, respectively, and State Rep. Claude "Buddy" Leach, a former U.S. Representative, who came third in both elections with 15%.
+She defeated two legislative colleagues, State Rep. Kevin Reilly Sr., chief executive officer of Lamar Advertising Company in Baton Rouge, who came second in the special and regular elections, with 33% and 32%, respectively, and State Rep. Buddy Leach, a former U.S. Representative, who came third in both elections with 15%.
 Tom Burbank, son of Thomas D. Burbank Sr., former head of the state police, came in last in both elections with 9% of the vote.
 Reilly decided not to contest a runoff election, known in Louisiana as a "general election", and Landrieu won the treasurer's position by default.
 In 1991, Landrieu was unopposed for re-election.